msavoury-carecloud/deepstream.io-website/src/docs/client-js/datasync-record/readme.md

 {{/infobox}}

 ### discard()
-Removes all change listerners and notifies the server that client no longer wants updates for this record if your application no longer requires the record.
+Removes all change listeners and notifies the server that client no longer wants updates for this record if your application no longer requires the record.

 ```javascript